Integrated Human Activity Sensing and Communications: Challenges and Future Opportunities

 \subsection{Joint Design and Optimization}

 Communication and HAR generally have conflicting requirements for antenna placement and grouping.
-When using an array, sensing aims to increase antenna aperture and resolution by optimizing antenna placements and virtual subarrays, while communication focuses on beamforming gain for spatial diversity and spatial multiplexing with a low signal correlation among antennas.
-Such different requirements demand a trade-off for joint design.
-For instance, considering the benefits of antenna grouping in communication and sensing, using hybrid antenna arrays can be a low-cost, balanced option.
+When using an array, sensing aims for increasing the antenna aperture and resolution by optimizing the element placements and virtual subarrays.
+By contrast, communication aims for high beamforming gain, for spatial diversity and for spatial multiplexing relying on a low signal correlation among antennas.
+Hence their joint design is challenging in this content.
+Considering the benefits of antenna grouping in communication and sensing, using hybrid antenna arrays is a low-cost, balanced option.

-Moreover, to achieve higher accuracy of HAR, the transmitted signals can be optimized by jointly considering performance metrics for communication and HAR.
-An overview of such joint optimization for general ISAC is available \cite{zhang2021enabling}.
-For HAR, signal optimization can be conducted by referring to the impacts presented in Table III.
-In addition, the performance of HAR may depend on both the estimation accuracy of sensing parameters, such as delay, Doppler and angles, and the channel information contained in the received signals.
-Hence, both Cramer-Rao lower bound (CRLB) and mutual information (MI) can be used as performance metric for HAR.
+Moreover, to achieve higher-accuracy HAR, the transmitted signals can be optimized by jointly considering several performance metrics for communication and HAR.
+An overview of such joint optimization for general ISAC scenarios is available in \cite{zhang2021enabling}.
+A promising avenue is to use multi-component Pareto-optimization for finding the full set of all optimal solutions, where none of the metrics can be improved without degrading at least one of the others.
+For HAR, signal optimization can be conducted by referring to the impacts presented in Table \ref{t1}.